 For some categories, you should be able to put an exact number from pulling an account statement.
 These categories include “Cash and Money in Checking Account(s),” “Money in Savings Account(s), Credit Union, Money Market, or Cert. of Dep.,” and “Value of Voluntary Retirement Account(s).”

 For others, you may have to estimate.
 For example, for real estate or a business, if you had a recent appraisal or valuation, you can probably use those numbers.
 If not, make an educated guess, which could require research.
-If you have a close friend or family member who is a realtor, that person can possibly give you a better estimate for the value of your home.
+If you have a close friend or family member who is a realtor, that person can possibly give you a better estimate of the value of your home.
 Also, remember that the “Real Estate” section says “Net of Mortgage Balances,” so if your home is worth $250,000 but you still owe $230,000, then the “net” number is only $20,000.

 We often see people leave “Value of All Other Property” blank.
 Do not do this.
 Even the smallest marital estates still have furniture, clothes, and other items of value.
 Do your best to value them in this category, but use the current values, not what you paid for them.
 For example, a TV you paid $500 for a few years ago might only be worth $100 or less now.
 You would list the value of any vehicles here too, but like a mortgage, list the “net” number.
 So, if you have a car worth $5,000 but you still owe $5,000, then the net number could be zero.
 Don’t forget valuable art, gun collections, jewelry, expensive equipment or electronics, or tool and landscape items when estimating the total value.
 Some of these items have real value all by themselves.
 Consider doing a walk-through of your house, or at least a mental walk-through if you aren’t residing in the marital home right now.